Self Employed Remortgages

 Just like with any mortgage application, your self-employment income, outgoings, credit history and personal circumstances will all be scrutinized.

-The equity you have in your property also plays a large part in determining the rates available to you.
-Lenders offer the best self-employed remortgage deals to applicants borrowing 60% or less of their property value.
+The equity from your property also plays a large part in determining the rates available to you.
+Lenders offer the best remortgage deals to applicants borrowing 60% or less of their property value.

 "Brilliant from start to finish.
 Graham managed to find a main high street lender who offered a brilliant rate.
 Would highly recommend."